cwadds/dbspacechk/README.md

   Each element will generate the following: export LH_Value=RH_Value The intention is to ensure that a sane Informix environment is available.

+* **[CSVFILE]** - The eMail section

+  This section contains variables which modify the behavior when processing the CSV file

+  *  CLEARDAY = 3

+     Day of week to send/clear csvfile: Sun = 0, Mon = 1, etc

+  *  MAILCSV  = yes

+     Email the csv file yes/no?

+  *  CLEARCSV = no

+     Should the file be cleared yes/no?

 * **[EMAIL]** - The eMail section

   This section contains email send to send from and cc data.